fiatjaf/lightningd-gjson-rpc/cmd/trustedcoin/README.md

 This isn't what you should be doing, but sometimes you may need it.

-(Remember this will download all blocks c-lightning needs from blockchain.info.)
+(Remember this will download all blocks c-lightning needs from blockchain.info in raw, hex format.)

 ## How to install